PedroSantosAzevedo/Pokedex/README.md

 ## UnitTesting
 For tests, the project is covered in all ViewModels where all the heavy logic is created.
 Allowing for safe changes that won't affect other functionalities.

+## UITesting
+For ui tests, the project is covered used the automatic generated UITests, testing the main list view and the detail view.

 ## Libraries Used
 This project utilizes the following libraries: